mjkrause/data-portal-summary-stats/README.md

 ## Set-up
 _data-portal-summary-stats_ is written in Python version 3.6.
 Clone the repository to your local system and navigate into the `data-portal-summary-stats` directory.
+If using PyCharm, mark the `src` and `test` directories as source roots.
-If you wish to run code from source create a virtual environment, name it `.venv`, and run `pip install -r requirements.txt` to install dependencies.
+If you wish to run code
+from source create a virtual environment, name it `.venv`, and run `pip install -r requirements.txt` to install dependencies.
 But the intention is to run the code in a Docker container.
 So